Binge eating is a condition that millions of Americans may have. Binge-eating typically involves recurrent episodes of out-of-control eating, with the

 A person with a binge eating disorder consumes a large amount of food in a short period of time (typically within two hours), and does it often.
 Having a binge eating disorder means

 being unable to control the amount of food consumed.
 You are unable to stop eating, even when you are full.
 Therefore, many with the disorder tend to be overweight.
-Binge-eating disorder is associated with
+Binge-eating disorder is often associated with

 feelings of self-disgust and shame and these feelings in turn often trigger additional binge-eating, creating a vicious cycle.